Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

-Located on the third switchback, a drive to Bridal Veil Falls gives you a taste of Black Bear Pass.
+Bridal Veil Falls is located on Black Bear Pass’ third switchback.
 But that’s only the start of this stunning (and nerve-wracking!) adventure.

 Nine tight switchbacks follow, then an ascent into Ingram Basin and Mineral Basin.
 The drive terminates at Red Mountain Pass, a portion of the Million Dollar Highway, where even more incredible views await.